 Deborah L. Feinstein, Director, manages the Bureau’s nearly 300 employees.
 Debbie was appointed Director in July 2013, coming to the Commission from private practice.
-She previously served as an Assistant to former Bureau Director Kevin Arquit and as an Attorney Advisor to former Commissioner Dennis Yao.
+She previously served as an Assistant to the Bureau Director and as an Attorney Advisor to former Commissioner Dennis Yao.
 She is a graduate of Harvard Law School.

 Marian Bruno, Deputy Director, oversees the Bureau’s Premerger Notification Office, Compliance Division, Office of Policy and Coordination, Operations Division, Honors Paralegal Program, and Technology and Management Division.
 Marian was named Deputy Director in 2008, having previously served as an Associate Director, Assistant Director, and Senior Assistant to the Bureau Director.
 She joined the Commission in 1990 from private practice and holds a JD from the University of Arkansas.

 Stephen Weissman, Deputy Director, oversees Mergers I, Mergers II, Mergers III, Mergers IV, Anticompetitive Practices, the Health Care Division, and competition matters in the Northeast, Northwest, and Western Regions.
 Steve came to the FTC in 2013 from private practice and received his JD from the University of Pennsylvania.

 The Director’s Office is also home to the Bureau’s Litigation Group, a team of experienced litigators and litigation support professionals who provide training, support, and oversight of the Bureau’s litigation docket.

 PREMERGER NOTIFICATION OFFICE (PNO)